LCRoysterproject/repo_structure/writing/README.md

 Optional folders in `writing` could be:
 - abstract (for paper, conferences, etc)
 - manuscript (thesis, journal article, chapter, etc)
-- edits (edits received for any writing)
+- edits (edits received for any writing, mostly used in case of several co-authors, reviews or rebuttals from journals)
 - report (usually an output or compilation for meeting, conference, or internal)
 - figure_descriptions